Person making a digital payment on smartphone

 Culture

-Why Cash Gifts Are the New Normal (2026 Guide)
+Why Cash Gifts Are the New Normal: Trends, Data & Etiquette

 For most of the world, cash gifts are not new at all.
-What is new is the speed at which cultures that traditionally preferred physical gifts are now embracing money as the default.
-And the reasons driving this shift are entirely practical.
+What is new is the speed at which cultures that traditionally preferred physical gifts are now embracing money as the default, and the reasons driving this shift are entirely practical.
+Gift cards and cash now top NRF's list of most-wanted gifts, outranking every other category in survey after survey.

-Understanding why cash gifts have become the new normal — and learning the etiquette around giving and receiving them — prepares you for a gift-giving landscape that looks very different from even a decade ago.
+Understanding why cash gifts have become the new normal, and learning modern cash gift etiquette around giving and receiving them, prepares you for a gift-giving landscape that looks very different from even a decade ago.

 Why the Shift Toward Cash Gifts Is Accelerating